Students may receive 3 Honors hours for a qualified, pre-approved, co-curricular Honors Experience from the following categories:

 - Undergraduate research/creative activity for a period of one academic semester or summer in an approved setting on campus, or a documented formal off-campus research experience.
-Note: when possible, we encourage you to enroll in already available courses (usually a 299H, 399H, or 499H class) to earn credit for on-campus research experiences.
+Note: when possible, we encourage you to enroll in already available courses (usually a 299H, 399H, or 499H class) to earn credit towards graduation for on-campus research experiences.
 Whether the research is associated with a for credit class or not, the time commitment for this Honors Experience must be at least 120 hours over the course of the semester.

 - Internships in a student’s professional field lasting a minimum of 6 weeks to a semester, for a minimum of 120 hours over the course of the internship.

-- Civic Engagement projects requiring a minimum of 50 working hours in a semester.
-These are substantial projects outside of an RSO volunteer experience in which the student is engaged off- campus with a community agency or in which the student has taken significant leadership initiative*
+- Civic Engagement projects requiring a minimum investment of 120 hours in a semester.
+These are substantial projects outside of an RSO (Recognized Student Organization) volunteer experience in which the student is engaged off- campus with a community agency or in which the student has taken significant leadership initiative.

 In order to apply such experiences towards a student’s required Honors hours, students must:

 - Submit a pre-approval form at least 4 weeks prior to the start of the experience along with the appropriate documentation to confirm your participation.

 - Register for UHON 99H during the term of your experience in one of these categories: Study Abroad, Research, Internship, or Civic Engagement.
 You will be provided with specifics on the UHON 99H section when/if your experience is approved.
 You should be aware that 99H will be recorded as a 0 credit course on your schedule; it will not count towards the minimum needed for full time student standing but will be counted towards Honors hour requirements.